Faculty of Arts and Science

 With the approval of the John Molson School of Business, Arts and Science students may take a Minor in Business Studies (see §61.140).

-The Faculty of Arts and Science and the Faculty of Engineering and Computer Science:
+The Faculty of Arts and Science and the Gina Cody School of Engineering and Computer Science:

-With the approval of the Faculty of Engineering and Computer Science, Arts and Science students may take a Minor in Computer Science (see §71.70.5).
+With the approval of the Gina Cody School of Engineering and Computer Science, Arts and Science students may take a Minor in Computer Science (see §71.70.5).

 All minors in the Faculty of Fine Arts are open to suitably qualified students.